Niautanor/redditgag/README.md

     python manage.py runserver

-will start the development server that will provide the application at [127.0.0.1:8000/app/](http://127.0.0.1:8000/app/).
-It will automatically reload itself if you change any files so there should be no need to restart it manually.
+will start the development server that will provide the application at [127.0.0.1:8000/](http://127.0.0.1:8000/).
+It will automatically reload itself if you change any files so there should be no need to restart it manually (however, you do still have to refresh the page in your browser after making changes).

 If you stop the server, you only have to run the `python manage.py runserver` command again.